bigdatagenomics/adam/docs/benchmarks/algorithms.rst

 Algorithm Performance
 ---------------------

-To test the efficiency of ADAM’s implementations of the various algorithms that are used in our variant calling pipeline, we ran strong scaling experiments.
+To test the efficiency of ADAM's implementations of the various algorithms that are used in our variant calling pipeline, we ran strong scaling experiments.
 In this experiment, we used the high coverage genome NA12878 from the 1000 Genomes project.
 We held the executor